 Melbourne’s Eastland Mall is flaunting a rather unorthodox garden.
 London-based artist Rebecca Louise Law has used thousands of preserved flowers to create a permanent ceiling installation that’s unlike any flower arrangement you’ve ever seen before.
-Over 150,000 rose, hydrangea, protea, gypsophila, statice and rodanthe species have been dried and suspended upside down from the ceiling to create floral canopy over the mall’s Beauty Garden- a dedicated space housing beauty and wellness brands.
+Over 150,000 rose, hydrangea, protea, gypsophila, statice, and Rodanthe species have been dried and suspended upside down from the ceiling to create a floral canopy over the mall’s Beauty Garden- a dedicated space housing beauty and wellness brands.

 The Beauty Garden includes brands like Inglot, Crabtree and Evelyn, Pressed and Kiehls among others.

 The flowers are sourced from within Australia and include some seasonal blooms from the Yarra Valley.